 Ray is currently the director of educational technology at the Head-Royce School, a K-12 independent school in Oakland, California where he oversees all the technical requirements for the school of 750+ students.
 He is active in the Bay Area Independent Schools Network (Baisnet) of technology directors and Western Accreditation of Schools and Colleges (WASC).
 Ray has served on the Board of Directors as Conference Chair, of CUE, Computer Using Educators, an organization that provides leadership and support to advance student achievement in educational technology.
 He has served on advisory panels for Claris, The Learning Company, Maxis, and Computers in Education Certificate Program, and the University of California Extension, Berkeley.
 Past positions include coordinator of educational technology for Alameda County Office of Education, and coordinator of educational technology for New Haven Unified School District.

-In 2005-06 Aaron began working for the OUSD as the Director of Operations for Think College Now Elementary School.
+Aaron, a 2012 MBA Merit Scholar Graduate of the Haas Business School, currently works at Clever Inc. Clever provides identity management solutions that let K12 schools automatically link their student information system into 100+ online learning applications.
+Previously Aaron worked at Pearson North America and EdCloud LLC where he was a Founder/principal and eLearning consultant for Pearson eCollege.
+In 2005-06 Aaron began working for OUSD as the Director of Operations for Think College Now Elementary School.
 In 2007 Aaron was an Operations Support Coach and Strategic Technology Program Manager for six schools located throughout the city of Oakland.
 From 2008-2010 Aaron was a Sr. Business Analyst employed by the $500M Oakland Unified School District.
 He was primarily responsible for researching and generating the ERP related business process analysis and workflow models required to maximize operational efficiency throughout the central office.

-Aaron is currently working toward his MBA at the UC-Berkeley Haas Business School, and is the liaison between the UC- Haas Business School and MEA.
+Dania is currently an Education Consultant for Oakland Unified School District where she works with Refugee and Asylee Student Enrollment and the Asylee Assistance Program supporting newly arrived refugee families through school enrollment.
+She also provides Academic Program Support for Life Academy of Health and Bioscience High School working in partnership with the administration to support program design, community outreach, and design curriculum for the Futbolistas 4 Life: Soccer for Social Justice program.
 Dania graduated from the University of California at Berkeley in December 2006 with a B.A. in Development Studies with an emphasis in political and social development of Latin America.
-In 2007 she was a literacy intervention tutor at Acorn Woodland Elementary in Oakland, and also served as an International Conference Planner with the Caribbean Studies Association in Berkeley.
 In 2008 she was the Outreach Coordinator at Lockwood Elementary in Oakland where she worked with parents and teachers on student interventions, and worked with various agencies in Oakland to provide resources to the school community.
-She is currently assisting the director of Education Without Borders International in development and organization with the goal of providing international experiences for youth across all socio-economic backgrounds.
-Dania is also the Internship Coordinator at the Life Academy of Health and Bioscience in Oakland.
-She was the co-producer of a pilot project for the Media Enterprise Alliance that partnered students from the Life Academy with the Oasis Health Clinic in Oakland to produce a film for teens on infectious diseases.
+She was the co-producer of a pilot project for Media Enterprise Alliance that partnered students from the Life Academy with the Oasis Health Clinic in Oakland to produce a film for teens on infectious diseases.